Author Archives: Sandeep Verma

 How to tackle banking API security challenges

 The future of banking lies in seamless connectivity.
-Like veins circulating blood, banking APIs are now the lifeblood of the financial services industry, allowing diverse financial applications and services to “talk” and transact in real time.
+Banking APIs have emerged as the essential components within the financial services industry, facilitating real-time transactions among various financial applications and services.
 Behind the scenes, the Application Programming Interfaces (APIs) drive various convenient functionalities such as account management, payment processing, transaction history retrieval, and third-party financial tools.
 Today, banks collaborate with Fintech and third-party partners using bank APIs, offering personalized financial solutions and adapting to evolving customer needs.

 Banks embracing digital transformation rely heavily on APIs to provide innovative financial services.
-However, with the increased use of APIs come risks and cybersecurity challenges for banking and financial institutions.
-As more data is shared through banking APIs, potential data threats and cyber-attacks exponentially increase.
-So, how can you balance innovation in financial services with banking API security?
+However, with the increased use of APIs come risks and security challenges for banking and financial institutions.
+As more data is shared through banking APIs, potential data threats and attacks exponentially increase.
+So, how do we balance innovation in financial services with banking API security?
 In this article, we have provided insights into 7 key challenges banking institutions face in protecting their APIs and key API security best practices to bolster security posture.

 Key challenges in banking API security

 As the financial industry continues to shift towards open banking and API-based solutions, some obstacles to the security of these solutions arise.
-Here are 7 key challenges in banking API security that banking institutions must address for building secure and customer-centric digital solutions:
+Here are 8 key challenges in open banking API security that banking institutions must address to build secure and customer-centric digital solutions:

 • Data Breaches and Unauthorized Access

-Banking APIs, often interconnected with various applications and services, create an expanded cyber-attack surface.
+Open banking APIs are interconnected with various applications and services and thus create an expanded attack surface.
 The vast amount of sensitive customer information transmitted via bank APIs can have open-ended vulnerabilities such as unauthorized access and data breaches.
 Attackers can exploit even minute vulnerabilities to access sensitive customer information, such as their personal data, credit card details, and account numbers.

 • API Endpoint Security